muritane/agent-theory/README.md

 ---

-## 14. What This Theory Provides
+## 14. What This Theory Sketch Provides

-This theory does not explain everything.
+This theory sketch does not explain everything.

 It explains:
 - why certain distinctions cannot be discarded,